theheroGAC/GamesAndConsoles-app/README.md

 # GamesAndConsoles app
-Simple application to access the gamesandconsoles.org site uses the uricaller tool by freakler
+Simple application to access the gamesandconsoles.org site uses App created with LUA and based on sources by Team OneLua. https://github.com/ONElua/

-Thanks to: Team Molecule, xerpi, The_FloW ,gdljjrod and freakler
+Thanks to: Team Onelua